ecevah/kuika-hackathon-1/README.md

 Finally, with the remaining time, I developed a mobile application using Flutter.
 This application made the services I developed operational on mobile devices as well, aiming to provide our users with uninterrupted service across all platforms.

-The system I developed during this Hackathon stands out for its seamless integration between different technologies and high security standards.
-For more information or if you have any questions, you can reach me at eecevah@gmail.com.On the backend, I developed a service that operates through Flask API and contains three different tables: 'user', 'session', and 'chat'.
+On the backend, I developed a service that operates through Flask API and contains three different tables: 'user', 'session', and 'chat'.
 I integrated this service with a frontend built on Next.js, and later connected this service to artificial intelligence to make our system more functional.
 Additionally, I implemented necessary security measures to ensure end-to-end encryption for Flask and the chatbot.

 Finally, with the remaining time, I developed a mobile application using Flutter.
 This application made the services I developed operational on mobile devices as well, aiming to provide our users with uninterrupted service across all platforms.